In this post we will review Grupeer, one of the rising stars of the peer-to-peer lending industry.

 - No statistics on loan originators allocation – so it’s extremely hard to know if your over exposed on a specific loan originator.

 - Not enough information about loan originators and no rating system (like Mintos has) – I would appreciate detailed information on each and every loan originator, including financial data; However, there is enough info on the loans themself.
+Update November 25, 2019: They added ratings for their loan originators.
+You can also read their post introducing the ratings.

 Per my understanding from Lars’ YouTube interview and also from this post of Ido from colminey.com, Grupeer has heard the investors loud and clear and they are working on addressing at least some of the problems.